learnweb/moodle-mod_collaborativefolders/README.txt

-The following steps should get you up and running with this module template code.
+he following steps should get you up and running with this module template code.

 * DO NOT PANIC!